 The enforceability of the terms of an email disclaimer and the other elements of an email notice may be open to question.
 In legal proceedings, the courts will look carefully at any attempts to disclaim liability, and they have a range of statutory and common law tools at their disposal to circumscribe such limitations.

 This template does not take account of any requirements of any particular regulatory authority, professional body, trade association or code of conduct.
 These do sometimes have implications for the drafting of email notices.

 Nor does this template take account of the special requirements affecting marketing emails.
-In this connection, see the Data Protection Act 1998, the Privacy and Electronic Communications (EC Directive) Regulations 2003, and the ICO's guidance on email marketing.
+In this connection, see for example the Privacy and Electronic Communications (EC Directive) Regulations 2003 and the ICO's guidance on email marketing.